nainshree-raj/react-search-app/README.md

 API Used : ScrapingBee API.
 ScrapingBee is a web scraping API that handles headless browsers and rotates proxies for you.

 Tools Used :
-* POSTMAN : for better understanding of the API parameters.
+* POSTMAN : for a better understanding of the API parameters.
 * VSCODE : to code for the app.
 * Git and Github : to upload my project.